-The parties recognize the positive effect a teacher can have on his/her students and on ensuring an environment conducive to learning and maintaining decorum in the classroom.
-All District employees are expected to adhere to a code of professional dress appropriate to a professional office or educational workplace setting.
-Specifically for men: trousers/khakis and a business casual shirt.
-For women: trousers/knee-length skirt and a business casual blouse or shirt.
-No jeans, athletic wear (unless assigned as a Physical Education teacher), leggings, T-shirts, or flip flops.
-An exception may be agreed to at individual buildings for specific spirit days and professional development days which will be communicated by the building administrator via district email.
+The parties recognize the positive effect a teacher can have on their students and on ensuring an environment conducive to learning and maintaining decorum in the classroom.
+All District employees are expected to adhere to a code of professional dress appropriate to a professional office or educational workplace setting as determined by building leadership.
+As a rule, business casual will be the expected professional role.
+An exception may be agreed to at individual buildings/programs safety reasons, specific spirit days and a professional development days which will be communicated by the building administrator or supervisor via district email.
 We are in agreement to the following guidelines regarding to the manner of dress and grooming for all staff members whenever performing a professional role.

-- 4:10.1 Staff should dress and groom in a manner which shows cleanliness, ensures safety, demonstrates respect for others and not likely to distract students or disrupt the educational process. - 4:10.2 Clothing and jewelry shall be free of writing, pictures, or any other insignia which are crude, vulgar, obscene, profane, sexually suggestive, advocate prejudice or violence against any group/individual, or advocate the use of drugs or alcohol. - 4:10.3 If, in the judgment of an employee's immediate supervisor, an employee has physical hygiene issues or is not appropriately groomed or dressed for duty, then the immediate supervisor may direct the employee to leave District premises until he/she has resolved such issues and can report to work as expected.
+- 4:10.1 Staff should dress and groom in a manner which shows cleanliness, ensures safety, demonstrates respect for others and not likely to distract students or disrupt the educational process. - 4:10.2 Clothing and jewelry shall be free of writing, pictures, or any other insignia which are crude, 12 vulgar, obscene, profane, sexually suggestive, advocate prejudice or violence against any group/individual, or advocate the use of drugs or alcohol.

+- 4:10.3 If, in the judgment of an employee's immediate supervisor, an employee has physical hygiene issues or is not appropriately groomed or dressed for duty, then the immediate supervisor may direct the employee to leave District premises until he/she has resolved such issues and can report to work as expected.
 Any time away from duty is to be charged to the employee's appropriate paid or unpaid leave. - 4:11 The balance of student load, number of preparations and duties shall be considered in student assignments. - 4:12 An administrator shall not delegate his/her supervisory responsibilities to individuals within this bargaining unit.